sitting in this greasy, all night, Michigan redneck café,

 discussing the beating death of a Wyoming fag (their word),

-and how the poor ole boys who did it will never get a fair trial
+and how the poor ole boys who did it will never get a fair

 with all the negative publicity,